twalton83/TOP-CV/README.md

 # My.CV

 This is a React app that generates a CV for you based on your own customizations.
+You can download a copy via the React-to-PDF package.
 To run this project, clone the repository and run `yarn start`.

 ## To-Do's
 - [X] Refactor to use `useReducer`, context, and break out more custom hooks where necessary
-- [ ] Implement React-to-PDF
 - [ ] Finish styling
 - [X] Resolve reshuffling of items in array when editing new item
 - [ ] Change date pickers to dropdowns or date picker npm package